 St. Albans Park

-St. Albans Park, located at Merrick Boulevard, 173rd Place, and Sayres Avenue, is divided by Merrick Boulevard: to the west is a grass baseball diamond and to the east is a large open grass area, several sitting areas, a flagpole with yardarm, two full basketball courts, four handball courts, two tennis courts, play equipment with safety surfacing, as well as a separate playground also containing play equipment with safety surfacing, spray showers, swing sets, and a comfort station.
+St. Albans Park is divided by Merrick Boulevard: to the west is a grass baseball diamond and to the east is a large open grass area, several sitting areas, basketball courts, handball courts, tennis courts, and a playground.